 It seems like a simple directive, “Kedoshim Tihiyu, you shall be holy.”
 So simple, yet so profound and complex.
 What does it mean to be holy?
 How do we actualize this holiness?

 The commentaries advance many different ideas and insights as to the meaning and actualization of the holiness concept.
 Rashi explains, “Separate yourself from immorality and sin.”
 Core holiness is defined by one’s ability to fight against the urges and desires which cast us in the abyss of immorality.
-God can tolerate our shortcomings and mistakes but we must strive to be a moral nation.
-Without morality (specifically sexual morality) we are no different than animals.
+God can tolerate our shortcomings and mistakes, but we must strive to be a moral nation.
+Without morality (specifically sexual morality), we are no different than animals.
 Holiness is the ability to resist temptation and remain on the proper path of life.

 Ramban (Nachmanidies) explains that holiness means moderation.
 Learn to limit yourself even with those things which are permitted to you.
-Just because something is permitted doesn’t mean it is good or appropriate.
+Just because something is permitted does not mean it is good or appropriate.
 Everything we do in life, every decision we make has a lasting impact and creates a ripple effect.
 When assessing a particular course of action, it is not enough to ask, “is this forbidden or permitted?”
 Sometimes, even if the action is permitted, it can still create negative repercussions going forward.
 The true indication of holiness is the ability to exercise restraint even in those areas in which one can technically overindulge.

 Rabbi Samson Raphael Hirsch brings these two ideas together.
-He writes:

-“Kedusha (holiness) is the product of the completest mastery by the god-like free-willed human being over all his forces and natural tendencies, with the allurements and inclinations associated with them, and placing them at the disposal of God’s Will.
-This mastery over one’s self, the highest possible art which human beings can practice, does not consist of neglecting, curtailing, killing or doing away with any of one’s powers or natural tendencies … Virtuosity in this, the highest human art, is only attained, as in other art, by practice, by constant exercise in using one’s moral free will in mastering existing tendencies … That is the work that everybody is called on to, each one according to his own individual peculiarities, the work that is done quietly, silently, known to no one but himself, on his own inner self …”
+“Kedusha (holiness) is the product of the completest mastery by the God-like free-willed human being over all his forces and natural tendencies, with the allurements and inclinations associated with them, and placing them at the disposal of God’s Will.
+This mastery over one’s self, the highest possible art which human beings can practice, does not consist of neglecting, curtailing, killing, or doing away with any of one’s powers or natural tendencies … Virtuosity in this, the highest human art, is only attained, as in other art, by practice, by constant exercise in using one’s moral free will in mastering existing tendencies … That is the work that everybody is called on to perform, each one according to his own individual peculiarities, the work that is done quietly, silently, known to no one but himself, on his own inner self …”